MattMcAdams/website/content/projects/uabit-website.md

 ## Outcomes

 After a year of research, development, and countless revisions, the new website launched with overwhelmingly positive feedback.
 Our website audits also saw massive improvements to UX, accessibility, and performance.
-Because of the new design system and clearly structured backend, it became much easier to design and launch a new webpage, cutting development time in half.
+Due to the new design system and clearly structured backend, it became much easier to design and launch a new webpage, cutting development time in half.